Opening reception: June 7, 6-8pm

 Jessica Silverman Gallery is pleased to present the work of B. Ingrid Olson and the late Robert Overby – artists whose explorations of space and the body are replete with reflexive doublings and subtle absences.

-The exhibition features paintings, sculptures and lithographs from 1972- 1989 by Robert Overby, an LA artist who died in relative obscurity and is now the subject of enthusiastic international appraisal.
+The exhibition features paintings, sculptures and lithographs made between 1972 and 1989 by Robert Overby, an LA artist who died in relative obscurity and is now the subject of enthusiastic international appraisal.
 Overby created highly personal, poetic, process-oriented works that he enjoyed wryly calling “Baroque Minimalist.”
 Corner Piece Unlimited Multiple (1973), for example, records a building detail in latex rubber, then repositions it in the corner of the gallery space.
 Combining a singular material with exceedingly ordinary space, the resulting work is at once grounded in the real and extravagantly superfluous.
 In R.R.O.S.E.
 (1974), Overby refers back to Marcel Duchamp’s transvestite alter ego Rrose Selavy and his varied appropriations of the Mona Lisa (with and without mustache, etc).
 Using a lithographic process, Overby repeatedly depicts a woman with one large bold eye and another blurred and somewhat erased, but alters each version with colored filters and blocks of color.

 In B. Ingrid Olson’s artwork, subjecthood is mediated by architectural and pictorial space.
 Olson’s layered photographs present the body in flux: fragmented feet, legs, crotches, torsos, arms and hands abstracted within a compressed and highly structured studio environment.
 Holding her analog point and shoot camera, the images are located in the body while pictorial space is disoriented through cropping, blown out flashes, and compounding mirrored reflections.
 Olson confronts the viewer by emphasizing the photographic works’ physical presence, framing images inset within other images, or recessing single images into deep, faceless Plexiglas perimeters.
 Also on view, Olson’s viscerally colored relief sculptures suggest a hybrid of architectural features and possible indexes of absent body parts.
 Installed at varying heights approximate to the body parts to which they allude, the reliefs present an intimately scaled, perhaps gendered, translation of Minimalism.